 American audiences may only be familiar with actress Sarah Miles of Ryan’s Daughter and Blow-Up, and the great Ian Bannen (The Hill, The Flight of the Phoenix, The MacKintosh Man, Bite the Bullet, Eye of the Needle).
 Bannen consistently lifts anything he’s in to a higher circle of quality; his cantankerous Grandfather is a wonderment.
 The balance of the cast is delightful.
 Boorman directs his child actors extremely well, which is a reminder not to pigeonhole filmmakers as ‘genre specialists.’
 Boorman’s pint-sized alter ego Bill is enraptured by a Hopalong Cassidy matinee.
 A summer or two later he shows momentary interest in a film crew he passes on a country lane.

 Olive Films’ Blu-ray of Hope and Glory is a fine transfer of this great show, and certainly a lot better than the fuzzy VHS tape I first saw ages ago.
 The colors are stunning; I don’t believe that Boorman uses dissolves, so only the title sequences are second-generation opticals.
 The enormous exterior sets fool us completely — the production built an entire neighborhood of row houses.
 I learned that only afterwards, and thought that much of the barrage balloon sequence was done with miniatures.
-Nope, all full-scale.
+Nope, it’s all full scale.

 Look up John Boorman online and you’ll find plenty of reading matter about the movie.
 Just the same it’s a shame that Olive attaches no extras.
 The director usually has fine things to say about his work and this is one of his top titles.
 This one would have made a good ‘Olive Signature’ entry.